upnorth/ScoreBoard/README.md

 The requirements only state that the file should be included and provide good documentation, but formatting it with Markdown felt appropriate since it's a de facto industry standard.

+#### More verbose commits than usual

+As per the instructions I've tried to document my changes extensively with Git.
+Normally most of this would be present in a PR/MR description or code-comments instead.
+I went out of my way to clarify my intentions directly in Git here.
+My commit messages are usually fairly concise and I like to squash them all into a feature commit as the PR/MR is merged, but until then I figure that they might provide some value for me or the reviewer.

 ### Approach

 #### Day 1 (~6h)